Forex Risk Management

 In order to reduce Forex trading risk, you'll need to remember some of the basic points which are listed below:

-Below are a series of simple tips for Forex risk management which will help in reducing potential trading losses.
+Below are a series of simple tips for Forex risk management which may help in reducing potential trading losses:

 Trading without a stop-loss is similar to driving a car with no brake at maximum speed - it's not going to end well.
 Similarly, once you've set your stop-loss, you should never bring it down.
 There's no point having a safety net in place if you aren't going to use it properly.

-You may have made the decision to be a position trader with plans to hold that position for an extended period of time.
-However, no matter what position you have decided upon, you shouldn't fight current market trends or movements.
-There's always going to stronger players in the market and the best way you can keep up with them is by accommodating such changes and altering your strategies to reflect this.
+You may have made the decision to be a position trader, with plans to hold that position for an extended period of time.
+However, no matter which position you have ultimately decided to take, you shouldn't fight current market trends or movements.
+There's always going to be stronger players in the market, and the best way you can keep up with them is by accommodating such changes, and altering your strategies to reflect this.

 The best way to learn the risk management system in Forex and become an effective Forex trader is by knowing how the market functions.
-However as mentioned, the market is constantly changing so if you want to stay ahead of your game you have to be willing to always learn new things and update yourself on the market's changes.
+However, as mentioned previously, the market is constantly changing, so if you want to stay ahead of your game you have to be willing to always learn new things and update yourself on the market's changes.

 There is no beta in Forex trading, but there is correlation.
-The correlation shows us how changes within one currency pair are reflected in the changes in the other currency pair.
-Generally, if you are trading closely correlated currencies (like EUR/USD and AUD/JPY), you may expect them to have a common trend.
+The correlation shows us how changes within one currency pair are reflected in the changes within another currency pair.
+Generally speaking, if you are trading closely correlated currencies (such as EUR/USD and AUD/JPY), you may expect them to have a common trend.
 In other words, whenever EUR/USD goes down, you could also expect to see a downward trend in AUD/JPY.